Jius/FullStack-Dev-Test/README.md

 ## What we expect

-We expect to receive 2 folders from you:

-- a `client` folder with the whole Angular.js application,
-- a `server` folder with the Rails api.
+Simply fork this repository and then build on the two directories at your disposal (client & server), they contain the basic setup for the rails & the angular applications.

 ## How to send your app code

-When you feel you are done, send us by email a link to a private GitHub repository with an invite access for [@fab2605](https://github.com/fab2605)
+When you feel you are done, send us by email a link to the forked GitHub repository with invite accesses for [@fab2605](https://github.com/fab2605) and [@cramarokoto](https://github.com/cramarokoto).

 ## Tips

 - **Design/style of the app is not the priority, focus on database structure, code quality and test coverage.**
-- Feel free to use any library you want
+- Feel free to add and use any library you want
 - Got questions?
 Contact us!
 (No penalties for asking questions 😉)